Bouncing to coalescence transition for droplet impact onto moving liquid pools: Results

 Lastly, we explore the generality of our main finding: that the normal Weber number for the bouncing to coalescence transition decreases with relative bath motion.
-Figure \ref{fig:Fig5}(a) presents the results for the critical impact Weber number as a function of normalized bath speed for multiple droplet sizes and viscosities (up to 50 cSt).
-While the threshold is only weakly sensitive to droplet size, there is a clear influence of viscosity, consistent with prior axisymmetric results \citep{tang2018bouncing}.
+Figure \ref{fig:Fig5}(a) presents the results for the critical impact Weber number as a function of normalized bath speed for multiple droplet sizes and viscosities (up to 50 cSt), with the droplet and bath always being of the same fluid.
+Consistent with prior understanding in the axisymmetric case \citep{schotland1960experimental,pan2007dynamics}, the threshold is only weakly sensitive to the droplet size in this regime.
+We also observe a clear increase in the threshold with increased viscosity, similarly documented and rationalized in prior work on the axisymmetric problem \citep{tang2018bouncing}.
 Nevertheless, in every parameter combination explored herein, the critical $We$ systematically decreases with bath speed.
 If we replot the data for the critical vertical velocity $V$, normalized by the axisymmetric critical velocity $V_0$ (for $U=0$) in each case, all of the collected data nearly collapses along a single curve in Figure \ref{fig:Fig5}(b).
+Note that the ratio $V/V_0$ can also be expressed as $\left(We/We_0\right)^{1/2}$, where $We_0$ is the critical normal Weber number for the equivalent axisymmetric case.
 This collapse, which involves only kinematic parameters of the problem, suggests a geometric interpretation of our result.
 As discerned from the simulation, the tilted upstream contact surface and the relative bath motion conspire to promote upstream air layer drainage.
-If one then assumes air layer evacuation is caused by the normal projection of both $V$ and $U$ onto a titled surface with angle $\phi$ (see inset of Figure \ref{fig:Fig5}(b)), a new characteristic velocity for the transition can be defined as $V_c=V\cos\phi+U\sin\phi$.
+If one then assumes air layer evacuation is caused by the normal projection of both $V$ and $U$ onto a tilted surface with angle $\phi$ (see inset of Figure \ref{fig:Fig5}(b)), a new characteristic velocity for the transition can be defined as $V_c=V\cos\phi+U\sin\phi$.
 When $U=0$, $V_c=V_0\cos\phi$, and we can find